AngleProtocol/angle-docs/guides/use-cases/ageur-power-usecase.md

 Thanks to its partners and integrations, agEUR can be used to pay and create invoices, as well as to transfer fiat to your home bank account.

-This can be done from almost anywhere in the world, on Ethereum or Polygon!
+This can be done from almost anywhere in the world, on Ethereum or Polygon.

 ![Pay and get paid with agEUR](../../.gitbook/assets/angle-borrowmodulewp-announcement-light.png)